 Annuals and Edibles

 An annual border filled with capsicum 'variegata,' pink cosmos bipinnatus, yellow and red coreopsis tinctoria, and purple basil aptly demonstrates how effective a marriage of flowers, vegetables, and herbs is in the ornamental summer border.
-Nearly all veggies and herbs like a full day of sun, rich and humus-y soil, and regular moisture, so choose flowers with similar growing requirements.
+Nearly all veggies and herbs like a full day of sun, humus-rich soil, and regular moisture, so choose flowers with similar growing requirements.
 Classic flowers to liven up the vegetable garden include marigolds, zinnias, and sunflowers.
-These... flowers not only beautify vegetable and herb plantings, but also attract pollinators and may repel some garden pests.Continue to 15 of 16 below.
+These flowers not only beautify vegetable and herb plantings but also attract pollinators and may repel some garden pests.Continue to 14 of 15 below.

 Like With Like